What is an RESP?

 All of your personal savings can be withdrawn tax-free, though you will lose the interest and the government grants unless certain conditions are met.
 For example, the RESP must be at least 10 years old, and the beneficiaries have to be over 21.
 If you tick all the boxes, you’ll get the extra money but be taxed at your regular income tax rate, plus 20%.

 Alternatively, the RESP can be transferred tax-free to a sibling’s RESP as long as they’re under 21.
-Or, if your kids are all taken care of, you can roll up to $50,000 into your own RRSP, as long as you have the room.
+Or, you can roll up to $50,000 into your own RRSP, as long as you have the room.

 What type of RESP should I get?

 These can only be opened by the parents, grandparents or siblings of the beneficiaries.
-Family plans are great if you have more than one child, as a single family plan can be shared between several children.
-Having one account instead of several can help you save on fees.
+Family plans are great if you have more than one child because a single family plan can be shared among several children.

-These plans are ideal for an only child or a beneficiary you’re not directly related to.
-As the name suggests, these plans only allow for one beneficiary.
-So if you have a niece or nephew you’re especially fond of, an individual plan is your best bet.
+These plans only allow for one beneficiary and are ideal for an only child or a beneficiary you’re not directly related to.
+So, if you have a niece or nephew you’re especially fond of, an individual plan is best.

 Group scholarship plans: